 U.S. Department of Energy

 U.S. Department of Veterans Affairs

 U.S. Securities and Exchange Commission

 Many U.S. companies have offices in other countries.

 Time

-The terms "a.m." and "p.m." should be set lowercase with periods and no space between the letters.
+The terms "a.m." and "p.m." (not A.M. and P.M.) should be set lowercase with periods and no space between the letters.

 Example: 6:30 a.m. and 3:00 p.m.

-When referring to 12:00 a.m., use 12 midnight.
-When referring to 12:00 p.m., use 12 noon.

-Capitalization

-Alphabetizing

-When alphabetizing a list, ignore any articles that begin the title.

-Examples: the, a

-Capitalization

-Use Merriam Webster's Collegiate Dictionary, 11th Edition, for guidance on capitalization.
-When in doubt, use lowercase, except for proper nouns and trade names.

-The common noun used alone instead of the name of a place or thing is not capitalized.

-Examples: